Introduction: Building SaaS That Grows With You

 The architecture decisions you make early in your SaaS journey will either enable or constrain growth for years.
 Get them right, and scaling means adding resources.
 Get them wrong, and scaling means rewriting your application under pressure.

-The solution is building scalable architecture—systems designed with growth in mind, where scaling is a matter of capacity, not capability.
-This guide covers the architectural patterns that enable SaaS applications to grow from hundreds to millions of users.
+The solution is building scalable architecture -- systems designed with growth in mind, where scaling is a matter of capacity, not capability.
+This guide covers the architectural patterns that enable SaaS applications to grow from hundreds to millions of users, with particular attention to the patterns that define 2026: agentic AI, serverless-first infrastructure, and consumption-based economics.

 For SaaS development support, start here: SaaS development services.